davea42/libdwarf-code/README.md

 builds.
 No static library libdwarf.a for installation is supported.

+Has the same meson setup reporting as on Linux (above).

 ### Options to configure on Windows

 All libdwarf builds are automatically shared object (dll) builds.
 No static libdwarf.a can be installed.

+Has the same meson setup reporting as on Linux (above).

 ### Distributing via configure/autotools